GerHobbelt/owemdjee/README.md

-- [glib2](../glib2): GLib is the low-level core library that forms the basis for projects such as GTK and GNOME.
 - [fast_pfor](../fast_pfor): a research library with integer compression schemes.
 It is broadly applicable to the compression of arrays of 32-bit integers where most integers are small.
 The library seeks to exploit SIMD instructions (SSE) whenever possible.
-- [multiverso](../multiverso): a parameter server based framework for training machine learning models on big data with numbers of machines.
-It is currently a standard C++ library and provides a series of friendly programming interfaces.
-Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
-Instead, they are able to focus on the core machine learning logics: data, model, and training.
-- [lda-3-variants](../lda-3-variants): three modified open source versions of LDA with collapsed Gibbs Sampling: GibbsLDA++, ompi-lda and online_twitter_lda.
-- [gibbs-lda](../gibbs-lda): modified GibbsLDA++: A C/C++ Implementation of Latent Dirichlet Allocation by by Xuan-Hieu Phan and Cam-Tu Nguyen.
 - [portable-memory-mapping](../portable-memory-mapping): portable Memory Mapping C++ Class (Windows/Linux)
 - [libmio](../libmio): An easy to use header-only cross-platform C++11 memory mapping library. `mio` has been created with the goal to be easily includable (i.e. no dependencies) in any C++ project that needs memory mapped file IO without the need to pull in Boost.
 - [libvrb](../libvrb): implements a ring buffer, also known as a character FIFO or circular buffer, with a special property that any data present in the buffer, as well as any empty space, are always seen as a single contiguous extent by the calling program.
 This is implemented with virtual memory mapping by creating a mirror image of the buffer contents at the memory location in the virtual address space immediately after the main buffer location.
 This allows the mirror image to always be seen without doing any copying of data.